Bealby/grandpas-pocket-watch-shop/README.md

   are not thrown back to the `All Products` page and made to navigate through Website again to find their location.

+- With the vast number of products on the page a upwards facing chevron will be postioned at the bottom right of the screen for users to click whihc will scroll them back up to the top of the page

 - The goal of the Website is to always encourage a user to purchase products in a friendly manner yet provide alternative navigation options.